diogomribeiro/diogomribeiro.github.io/index.md

 - [Google scholar](https://scholar.google.fr/citations?user=RQef1JgAAAAJ&hl=en&oi=sra)
 ## First-author publications
 - **Ribeiro DM**, Rubinacci S, Ramisch A, Hofmeister RJ, Dermitzakis ET, Delaneau O. [The molecular basis, genetic control and pleiotropic effects of local gene co-expression.](https://www.biorxiv.org/content/10.1101/2020.12.11.421396v1) *BioRxiv* (not peer-reviewed), 2020
-...
-We developed a database containing the main results of this study, [LoCOP DB](https://glcoex.unil.ch/)
+💭 This work describes a novel approach to identify neighbouring genes that are co-expressed with each other across 49 human tissues, by levaraging RNA-seq datasets performed on hundreds of individuals (i.e. GTEx).
+As gene co-expression can stem from the genes having common regulatory elements, we identified thousands of genetic variants that are near to the co-expressed genes and may jointly affect their expression.
+Interestingly, these variants often overlapped enhancers and associated with multiple human traits and diseases.
+The main results of this study are available on [LoCOP DB](https://glcoex.unil.ch/)
 - **Ribeiro DM**, Prod’homme A, Teixeira A, Zanzoni A, Brun C. [The role of 3′UTR-protein complexes in the regulation of protein multifunctionality and subcellular localization.](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkaa462/5850311?searchresult=1) *Nucleic Acids Research*, 2020
 In this work, I ..
 - **Ribeiro DM**, Briere G, Bely B, Spinelli L, Brun C. [MoonDB 2.0: an updated database of extreme multifunctional and moonlighting proteins.](https://academic.oup.com/nar/article/47/D1/D398/5146199) *Nucleic Acids Research*, 2019;